nus-cs1010/2324-s1/docs/guides/exercises.md

 A program that cannot compile (i.e., there is a compilation error) will be considered as "insufficient effort".

 Feedback is done by both a bot and a human (i.e., a lab tutor) and is posted as comments in your GitHub repository.
-A summary of "Feedback.md" will be made available in your GitHub repository when review is completed.
+A summary of "Feedback.md" will be made available in your GitHub repository when the review is completed.

 Note that, during the practical exam, a program that cannot compile (i.e., there is a compilation error) will receive 0 marks.
 In addition, there is an additional -1 mark for each warning that your program received.
 Always make sure that your program compiles cleanly without any warning when solving the exercises.

 ### Disallowed Syntax

 Some programming assignments may explicitly disallow the use of certain syntax.
-Generally, using syntax or statements which are not yet covered either in class or the assignment statement is strongly discouraged.
+Generally, using syntax or statements which are not yet covered either in class or the exercise question is strongly discouraged.
 We also discourage or ban the use of certain syntax for this module, (e.g., `++`) you should not use them.
 The exercises are designed such that you should not need to do so (even though doing so may result in your program being shorter or more efficient).

 During the practical exam, if the objective of the assessment question is undermined, the penalty for using such forbidden syntax will be heavy.
 If in doubt, please ask for clarification.